prody/ProDy/doc/reference/usage/selections.rst

   * ``"charged and cyclic"`` selects histidine residues

 .. note::
-   Definitions of these keywords can be obtained and changed using corresponding get and set functions.
-These functions are mentioned in the definition of the keyword in this page and are also listed in :mod:`prody.select` page.
+   Definitions of keywords can be obtained and changed using the corresponding ``get`` and ``set`` functions.
+These functions are noted in the definition of the keyword on this page and are also listed in the:mod:`~prody.select` module documentation.

 Keywords followed by characters or words
 -------------------------------------------------------------------------------